WhatShouldiCallMyself/blackjack/README.md

 > ⚠ This project was speedran, expect some small amount of spaghetti code

 It's literally just blackjack ran in a terminal.
-It's compiled with g++ I made this in a few minutes, have fun ig.
+It's compiled with g++.
+I made this in a few minutes, have fun ig.